team-zissou-society/toddco.xyz/content/post/why-im-starting-this-blog.md

 +++
-title = 'Why Im Starting This Blog' date = 2025-05-06T21:11:52-04:00 draft = false
+title = 'My Journey into Developer Blogging' date = 2025-05-06T21:11:52-04:00 draft = false
 tags = ["tech journey", "home lab", "self-hosting", "technical writing"]
 +++

-# My Journey into Developer Blogging

 I'm starting this blog because it could be a helpful way for me to share what I'm learning.
 Lately, I’ve felt a growing urge to document and keep track of my home lab adventures.
 Not because I have everything figured out, but because writing helps me think.